Skip to Main Content Close

 • Find a Rep

-How Many Days and Hours of School Time Each US State Requires By Grade
+How Many Days and Hours of School Time Each US State Requires by Grade – Including Time Spent on Playground Equipment

-Time never seems to move more slowly than when watching the clock count down to the end of another day of school.
+Time never seems to move more slowly than when watching the clock count down to the end of another day of school or to recess time when you can go out and play on the school playground equipment.
 How many hours is a whole school day?
 In America, that depends on each state’s required instructional time policies.
-For example, the national average high school day length is 6 hours and 38.4 minutes long, while Texas averages 7 hours and Washington averages just more than 6 hours.
+For example, the national average high school day length is 6 hours and 38.4 minutes, while Texas averages 7 hours and Washington averages just more than 6 hours.
 The team at PlaygroundEquipment.com has created a chart to visualize required instructional time by state as a reference for parents, caregivers, educators, and students themselves.
+Keep in mind that this includes both time spent learning and time spent on the school playground equipment.
 Here are the required school days by state and the required school hours by state:

 Click to view the full-size infographic: